shajiakhan/lab-docs/labs/openstack/internetworking-basics-host-routing.md

 4. Add a second interface to this router on your `network-2-subnet`:
    * IP Address: `192.168.2.1` (this will be the gateway for all instances launched in your network-2-subnet)

-## Create a SSH Key Pair and download to save in your .ssh directory
+## (If you don't already have a Key Pair setup): Create a SSH Key Pair and download to save in your .ssh directory

 Use the following values/inputs [while following the instructions here](../../tasks/openstack/create-key-pair.md).